FAForever/wiki-pages/patches/Game-&-Balance-Patchnotes-2018.md

 		- Flak Range: 25 → 21
 	>- Ahwassa
 		- Build Time: 36000 → 67500

 **Navy**
-        Battleships
-            Seraphim
-                FiringRandomness: 0.3 → 0.25
-                MuzzleVelocity: 30 → 40
-            Aeon
-                TurnRate: 35 → 40
-                MaxSpeed: 3.6 → 3.7
-                Range: 100 → 105
-        Cybran Carrier
-            Fixed the aim on the Anti Air weapon of the carrier.
-        Bulwark
-            Damage Overspill: 15% → 25%
-            Recharge time: 35 → 40
-        Shard
-            Health: 750 → 80
-    Structures
-        T3 Land HQs
-            Mass Cost: 4 920 → 5 220
-            Power Cost: 43 900 → 47 400
-            Build Time: 11 000 → 12 100
-        Ravager
-            Health: 7500 → 6500
-            Mass Cost: 1 800 → 2 000
-            Power Cost: 16 000 → 17 600
-            Build Time: 1 500 → 2000
-        T3 Static Artillery
-            UEF/Cybran/Seraphim/Aeon Range: 750/700/825/900 → 825
-        Cybran
-            Damage: 4600 → 3700
-            Rate of Fire: 0.1 → 0.13
-        T3 Mass Fabricator
-            Adjacency from storage: 4.1667% → 3%
-            Adjacency for SML: 20% → 12.5%
-    Miscellaneous
-        T1 Mobile Anti Air
-            Aeon
-                Mass Cost: 55 → 50
-                Damage: 10 → 8
-            UEF
-                Mass Cost: 55 → 50
-                Damage: 16 → 14
-            Seraphim
-                Mass Cost: 55 → 50
-                Damage: 8 → 14
-            Cybran
-                Mass Cost: 55 → 50
-                Damage: 10 → 9
-        Fire Beetle
-            Damage: 3500 → 1500
-            AoE: 4.5 → 6
-            Transport class: 2 → 1
-            Stun ability added.
+- Battleships
+	>- Seraphim
+		- FiringRandomness: 0.3 → 0.25
+		- MuzzleVelocity: 30 → 40
+	>- Aeon
+		- TurnRate: 35 → 40
+		- MaxSpeed: 3.6 → 3.7
+		- Range: 100 → 105
+- Cybran Carrier
+	>- Fixed the aim on the Anti Air weapon of the carrier.
+- Bulwark
+	>- Damage Overspill: 15% → 25%
+	>- Recharge time: 35 → 40
+- Shard
+	>- Health: 750 → 80

+**Structures:**
+- T3 Land HQs
+	>- Mass Cost: 4 920 → 5 220
+	>- Power Cost: 43 900 → 47 400
+	>- Build Time: 11 000 → 12 100
+- Ravager
+	>- Health: 7500 → 6500
+	>- Mass Cost: 1 800 → 2 000
+	>- Power Cost: 16 000 → 17 600
+	>- Build Time: 1 500 → 2000
+- T3 Static Artillery
+	>- UEF/Cybran/Seraphim/Aeon Range: 750/700/825/900 → 825
+	>- Cybran
+		- Damage: 4600 → 3700
+		- Rate of Fire: 0.1 → 0.13
+	>- T3 Mass Fabricator
+		- Adjacency from storage: 4.1667% → 3%
+		- Adjacency for SML: 20% → 12.5%
+- Miscellaneous
+	>- T1 Mobile Anti Air
+		- Aeon
+			- Mass Cost: 55 → 50
+			- Damage: 10 → 8
+		- UEF
+			- Mass Cost: 55 → 50
+			- Damage: 16 → 14
+		- Seraphim
+			- Mass Cost: 55 → 50
+			- Damage: 8 → 14
+		- Cybran
+			- Mass Cost: 55 → 50
+			-	Damage: 10 → 9
+	>- Fire Beetle
+			- Damage: 3500 → 1500
+			- AoE: 4.5 → 6
+			- Transport class: 2 → 1
+			- Stun ability added.
 Duration → 2s.
-Stuns all units except Experimentals Friendly Fire → Disabled
+Stuns all units except Experimentals
+			- Friendly Fire → Disabled
-            Health: 300 → 500
+			- Health: 300 → 500
-        T2 Transports
+	>- T2 Transports
-            Mass Cost: 300 → 330
+			- Mass Cost: 300 → 330
-            Power Cost: 12000 → 13200
+			- Power Cost: 12000 → 13200
-            Speed: 15 → 14.3
+			- Speed: 15 → 14.3
-        Aurora
+	>- Aurora
-            FiringRandomnessWhileMoving: 0.3 → 0.1
+			- FiringRandomnessWhileMoving: 0.3 → 0.1
-            MuzzleVelocity: 30 → 25
+			- MuzzleVelocity: 30 → 25
-        Ahwassa
+	>- Ahwassa
-            BombDropThreshold: 4 → 20
+			- BombDropThreshold: 4 → 20
-        T1 Bombers
+	>- T1 Bombers
-            RandomBreakOffDistanceMult: 1 → 1.5
+			- RandomBreakOffDistanceMult: 1 → 1.5
-        Selen
+	>- Selen
-            Removed the Power drain from the stealth/cloak ability while not moving.
+			- Removed the Power drain from the stealth/cloak ability while not moving.

-Gameplay
+### Gameplay

-    Civilian Structures
+- Civilian Structures
-        Adjusted Civilian Building Mass values to make them more consistent.
+	- Adjusted Civilian Building Mass values to make them more consistent.
 Civilian buildings will give 50-150 mass.
-    Cybran Shield
+- Cybran Shield
-        Added the ED4 Shield to the list of buildable structures and to the hotbuild keygroup for shields.
+	- Added the ED4 Shield to the list of buildable structures and to the hotbuild keygroup for shields.
-    Overcharge
+- Overcharge
-        The damage dealt by overcharge now scales with the amount of energy drained from storage.
+	- The damage dealt by overcharge now scales with the amount of energy drained from storage.
-        Overcharge will drain as much energy as is required to kill any unit within the area of effect of the OC, or 90% of your stored energy.
+	- Overcharge will drain as much energy as is required to kill any unit within the area of effect of the OC, or 90% of your stored energy.
-        One energy storage is required to unlock Overcharge.
+	- One energy storage is required to unlock Overcharge.
-        One storage is required to kill T1 and T2 land units.
+	- One storage is required to kill T1 and T2 land units.
-        Up to three storages will be required to kill T3 land units.
+	- Up to three storages will be required to kill T3 land units.
-        The range of the Area of Effect is now displayed when using Overcharge.
+	- The range of the Area of Effect is now displayed when using Overcharge.
-        The OC indicator will turn orange if you do not have enough energy in storage to kill the unit under the cursor.
+	- The OC indicator will turn orange if you do not have enough energy in storage to kill the unit under the cursor.
-        The OC indicator will turn green if you have enough energy in storage to kill the unit under the cursor.
+	- The OC indicator will turn green if you have enough energy in storage to kill the unit under the cursor.
-        The maximum damage is 15k at a cost of ~45k energy Damage vs buildings and vs commanders is unchanged from the previous system.
+	- The maximum damage is 15k at a cost of ~45k energy
+	- Damage vs buildings and vs commanders is unchanged from the previous system.
 We have added new icons to indicate whether you have enough energy to kill the unit under your cursor.
-        Gray is for idle, Orange means you dont have enough energy to kill and green means you will kill the unit if you OC it.
+	- Gray is for idle, Orange means you dont have enough energy to kill and green means you will kill the unit if you OC it.
-    Veterancy
+- Veterancy
-        The vet gained from buildings was too high, leading to problems especially with ACU TML.
+	- The vet gained from buildings was too high, leading to problems especially with ACU TML.
-        Veterancy gained from damaging non-combat buildings is reduced by 50% Only a single vet level can be gained for any one kill.
+	- Veterancy gained from damaging non-combat buildings is reduced by 50%
+	- Only a single vet level can be gained for any one kill.
-    Teleport
+- Teleport
-        Teleporting takes 5 seconds longer.
+	- Teleporting takes 5 seconds longer.
 The animation at the teleport destination is unchanged.

-Bug Fixes
+### Bug Fixes

-    Nuke trajectory is now corrected so it travels parallel to the ground.
+- Nuke trajectory is now corrected so it travels parallel to the ground.
-    Selens will no longer lose their radar when there is a power stall.
+- Selens will no longer lose their radar when there is a power stall.
-    Units with personal shields that are unloading from transports will now take damage on their health when hit.
+- Units with personal shields that are unloading from transports will now take damage on their health when hit.
-    The seraphim T2 torp defence wreck is no longer invisible.
+- The seraphim T2 torp defence wreck is no longer invisible.

 Contributors
 CookieNoob
 Exotic Retard
 JaggedAppliance
 MrNukealizer
 Petricpwnz
 PhilipJFry
 speed2
 Strogo
 Uveso